Bluetooth Operations

 }

 By default, measurements that are collected are automatically submitted to the Validic API.
-To prevent autosubmitting the readings and submitting them to the server, use the autoSubmit option and use ValidicCore to submit the records collected.
+To prevent automatic submission to the server, pass an object with the autoSubmit option set to false, and use ValidicCore.submit() to manually submit the collected records.

-const result = await ValidicBluetooth.readPeripheral(2, {"autoSubmit": false})
+const result = await ValidicBluetooth.readPeripheral(2, { autoSubmit: false });

-await ValidicInfomCore.submit(measurement)
+await ValidicCore.submit(measurement);

 }